bayyangjie/Applied-Statistical-Methods-and-Causal-Analysis/README.md

 - Evaluated suitability of empirical approaches such as linear regression, fixed effects, difference-in-difference to study the effects of a treatment effect on the response variable
 - Constructing and testing of null hypothesis using the most ideal empirical approach

-## Visualizations
+## Data understanding
+Data quality checks such as checking for missing values, and verifying the correct class of the variables.
+Descriptive statistical and mathematical functions were also utilized for obtaining the mean, maximum and minimum values of the variables.
+Functions such as str() were also used to understand the dataset's structure.

-ggplot2 package was also employed to create visualizations for gaining a better understanding of the key variables.
+Employing the ggplot2 package, visualizations were created to gain an understanding of the relationships between variables.

 Mean sales figure of each team:
 ![Image 1](https://github.com/bayyangjie/Applied-Statistical-Methods-and-Causal-Analysis/blob/main/Images/Picture%202.png?raw=true) <br> <br>